software-development-guidelines/explicit-versioning/FAQ.md

 ## Documenting the entire public API is too much work!

 It is your responsibility as a professional developer to properly document software that is intended for use by others.
 Managing software complexity is a hugely important part of keeping a project efficient, and that's hard to do if nobody knows how to use your software, or what methods are safe to call.
-In the long run, PHP CMS Versioning, and the insistence on a well defined public API can keep everyone and everything running smoothly.
+In the long run, CMS Versioning (CMSver), and the insistence on a well defined public API can keep everyone and everything running smoothly.

 ## What do I do if I accidentally release a backwards incompatible change as a FEATURE version?

-As soon as you realize that you've broken the PHP CMS Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backwards compatibility.
+As soon as you realize that you've broken the CMS Versioning (CMSver) spec, fix the problem and release a new minor version that corrects the problem and restores backwards compatibility.
 Even under this circumstance, it is unacceptable to modify versioned releases.
 If it's appropriate, document the offending version and inform your users of the problem so that they are aware of the offending version.

 ## What should I do if I update my own dependencies without changing the public API?